Chart Color Schemes

 Infrastructure

-Swan Hill Surrounds has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Swan Hill Surrounds has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 22 projects likely impacting the area.
-Key projects include Swan Hill Regional Livestock Exchange Strategic Review, Swan Hill Regional Community Sports Hub, Transforming the Heart of Swan Hill Precinct, and Swan Hill Riverfront Precinct.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects that could impact the region.
+Notable ones include the Swan Hill Regional Livestock Exchange Strategic Review, Swan Hill Regional Community Sports Hub, Transforming the Heart of Swan Hill Precinct, and Swan Hill Riverfront Precinct.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.